-- 19. Matters that should be considered by the student fitness to practise procedures will include: - a.
-Those which may affect patient safety. - b.
-Those which may affect the trust that the public places in the profession. - 20.
-Equally, the student fitness to practise procedures should be used appropriately.
+20. Equally, the student fitness to practise procedures should be used appropriately.
 The outcomes of a student fitness to practise hearing are solely about patient safety and the trust that the public places in the profession.
+As mentioned in paragraph 19, this does not mean that students in the preclinical phase of their training can escape fitness to practise proceedings, simply because they are not yet seeing patients.
+They will still be learning and practicing osteopathic techniques on their colleagues, for example, and many will still spend time in their teaching clinic, even if as an observer.
+The educational institution will take into account the patients that the student is likely to see in the future.
 The process and outcomes in student fitness to practise procedures should not be a punishment to the student.
-For example, poor attendance at lectures, late submission of course work or inability to meet a particular requirement of the Osteopathic Practice Standards in the first year of the course may not be appropriate matters to invoke student fitness to practise procedures.
+For example, infrequent poor attendance at lectures, late submission of coursework or inability (within the context of the expectations on them at that stage of their course) to meet a particular requirement of the Osteopathic Practice Standards in the first year of studies, are unlikely to be appropriate matters to invoke student fitness to practise procedures.
 It is also important to consider whether the issue raises concerns about health impairments or disability which may require reasonable adjustments.
 However, equally, these patterns may be symptomatic of another problem which could be a fitness to practise issue.
-Further guidance about when student fitness to practise should be considered formally is set out at paragraphs 43 to 47 below the threshold of student fitness to practise.
+Further guidance about when student fitness to practise should be considered formally is set out at paragraphs 43 to 47 - the threshold of student fitness to practise.